 This magnificent butterfly, the largest in North America, graces our gardens, woodlands, and citrus groves with its striking beauty and mesmerizing flight.
 From its impressive size and vibrant markings to its fascinating life cycle and ecological importance, the Giant Swallowtail Butterfly is a true emblem of Florida’s rich biodiversity.
 Let’s embark on a journey to […]

-Nuttall’s thistle (Cirsium nuttallii)
+Bristly thistle (Cirsium horridulum)

 Ballmoss (Tillandsia recurvata)